What We Do

 In 2013, we launched the Preteen Program for children in grades 3-8 at the DC General Shelter to provide developmentally appropriate programming centered around social and emotional development, academic enrichment, and creative expression.

 Volunteers run Playtime in a beautiful baby room for 6 months to 3 year olds, as well as a big kids’ room where children ages 3-11 can choose activities from a variety of colorful and exciting stations.

 Playtime’s Preteen Program at D.C.
 General was founded in the fall 2013 to support the developmental needs of preteens.
 The program focuses on supporting children in grades 3-8 in active living, wellness and empowerment.

 Teenagers living in temporary housing programs are often facing multiple stressors and are highly aware of the stigma of their families’ homeless status.
 It is difficult for teens, who are not allowed to hang out together at the shelter without parental supervision, to find the peer support that is essential for healthy youth development.
 Many teens in family shelters choose to wander the streets rather than sit in the small room they share with their entire family.

-During our 3 weekly programs, teens receive academic tutoring, help enrolling in school and work programs, and the opportunity to try out new activities like spray painting, martial arts, yoga, dancing, cooking, and more!
+During our three weekly programs, teens receive academic tutoring, help enrolling in school and work programs, and the opportunity to try out new activities like spray painting, martial arts, yoga, dancing, cooking, and more.
 Our volunteers serve as mentors, advocates, and facilitators of the time and space teens need to grow and develop with their peers.

 Statistic – The Washington Legal Clinic for the Homeless